Updated on : 08 Sep 2025

 Figure 4: Predictive Modeling

 Deploy the predictive model with an automated pipeline to create model-ready patient data.
-Run new patient details through the model and score them on the likelihood of disease advancement.
+Run new patient details through the risk scoring model and score them on the likelihood of disease advancement.

 Map each patient to their primary HCP based on the frequency of engagements within a specific period (for example: 12 months).

-Target HCPs based on precision-adjusted patient scores.
+Target HCPs based on precision-adjusted patient scores generated by the risk scoring model.
 A high adjusted score for an HCP implies that they have the highest number of at-risk patients, making them a key prospect for priority sales engagement.
 Finally, trigger alerts to sales representatives through email or an automated CRM system for timely communication and engagement.

 Figure 5: Target HCPs through the adjusted patient score

-A significant challenge may arise from unclear understanding of patient characteristics.
+A significant challenge in building a risk scoring model may arise from unclear understanding of patient characteristics.
 This can result in an imbalanced ratio of healthy and high-need patients.
-Organizations, therefore, can collaborate with relevant entities and access population data including census, housing data, and others
+Organizations, therefore, can collaborate with relevant entities and access population data including census, housing data, and others.

-Additionally, organizations may lack a robust digital platform which can restrict implementation of advanced analytics and interoperability across data systems.
-To address this, organizations should invest in modern and scalable data systems and work with skilled data scientists or IT professionals.
+Additionally, organizations may lack a robust digital platform, which can restrict the implementation of advanced analytics and interoperability across data systems.
+To address this, organizations should invest in modern and scalable data systems and work with skilled data scientists or IT professionals to ensure the risk scoring model is reliable, transparent, and actionable.

-Creating risk scores will provide organizations the 360-degree insight necessary to bring HCPs and patients, who are in need of proactive and preventive care, together – driving positive outcomes across the healthcare journey.
+Creating a risk scoring model provides organizations with the 360-degree insight needed to connect HCPs and patients who require proactive and preventive care—driving positive outcomes across the healthcare journey.

 Ensure you have ready-to-use and objective data to achieve maximum prediction accuracy